dev-kas/virtlang-lang-support/README.md

 3. Search for **Xel Syntax & Language Tools**
 4. Click **Install**
 5. Open or create a `.xel` file to get started

+### Using Snippets

+Begin typing any Xel keyword (e.g. `fn`, `class`, `try`) and select a snippet from the auto-suggest menu.
+Snippets help you scaffold common code patterns faster and with fewer errors.

 ---